top of page

 Rev. Lort's Ms. re Cross & Chatterton

-Was Chatterton thrown into a pauper's grave in London, or was he brought back to Bristol and buried in the family grave in St Mary Redcliffe church?
+Was Chatterton thrown into a pauper's grave in London, or was he brought back to Bristol and buried in the family grave in St Mary Redcliffe churchyard ?

-Even though we have proof that Shoe Lane was his first resting place.
+Even though we have proof that Shoe Lane was Chatterton's first resting place.
 There is nothing to stop the first visitors to Holborn from Bristol arranging to have him brought home - why else would they have gone there?
+Sometimes it is worth considering emotions alongside 'proof.'

 Some questions remain unsolvable, but Sherlock Homes had the right idea; 'when you have excluded the impossible whatever remains, however improbable, must be the truth'.
 I only mention Holmes because there is a scene in a Sherlock Holmes movie with Sherlock lying on a bed in an attic room in the Wallis pose - coincidental or intentional?